trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expenses/Apply-Tax.md

 # About

-There are two types of tax in Ieatta: Simple Tax (i.e. one tax rate) and Complex Tax (i.e. more than one tax rate).
+There are two types of tax in Expensify: Simple Tax (i.e. one tax rate) and Complex Tax (i.e. more than one tax rate).
 This article shows you how to apply both to your expenses!

 # How-to Apply Tax